Jeremy Scott Accused of Stealing Design (Again)

 Instead, you do the opposite and steal from the ones that need help the most.
 It is beyond shameful.
 Plagiarism claims are persistently stacking up against you and it’s only a matter of time before something more will come from this.
 So Jeremy, stop being a con man and start being a positive force within the industry.

-What do you think other emerging designers can do to have their voices heard and protect their designs?
+What can emerging designers do to have their voices heard and protect their designs?

-Since I posted about the plagiarism via my Instagram I received a lot of messages from students, graduates and small designers who had begun to feel unnerved and in fear of their own ideas being stolen after seeing my post.
-This upset me greatly and it's not something we should live in fear of in this industry.
+I posted about the plagiarism on Instagram and received a lot of messages from students, graduates, and small designers who had begun to feel unnerved and in fear of their own ideas being stolen after seeing my post.
+This upset me greatly and it’s not something we should live in fear of in this industry.

 Unfortunately, I can’t offer a solution but I can say that I will have your back amongst a heck of a lot of other people that will not stand for this.
 Luckily in this day and age, we have the power of social media so even though you are unlikely to receive full justice you can still get exposure.
 If you are anything like me and hate public upheavals or if you’ve ever been in my circumstance then you have to speak out not only for yourself but for everyone else that has been affected and could be affected in the future.
 One thing we won’t do is go down without a fight!